mmmuscus/Shadow-Functions-Engine/README.md

 calculateScreen(newWorld, newScreen, camera.row, camera.col);
 ```
-Theese three functions are the main focus of this engine.
+These three functions are the main focus of this engine.
 [The first one](#34512-shadowfunction) is responsible for casting lines from the player's point of view to different walls in the enviroment, and calculating which cells are fully encapsualted in shadow.
 [The second one](#34514-mapisedgecalculation) makes everything a little bit prettier, it draws a line that is less shadow-y, inbetween the cells that are in the light and the ones that are in the dark.
-Whilst theese first two functions are concerned with calculating which cells are in view, or which are at the edge of light and darkness, [the third function](#3445-calculatescreen) translates all this information into textures and hands it over to the newScreen array for rendering.
+Whilst these first two functions are concerned with calculating which cells are in view, or which are at the edge of light and darkness, [the third function](#3445-calculatescreen) translates all this information into textures and hands it over to the newScreen array for rendering.
 #### 2.1.2.4.
 Rendering
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp